sfbrigade/compass/README.md

 ### Authentication

-.env.local file will need to be updated for sign in with Google
+Your `.env.local` file will need to be updated with valid values for `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.
+This will allow you to log in with Google OAuth into Compass.

 To update GOOGLE_CLIENT_ID: